Thrush – Vaginal Candidiasis Diagnosis

 - Cotton or moisture-wicking underwear and loose fitting clothing – avoid nylon pantyhose.

 - Soaking in a salt bath.
-Avoid soap – use a non-soap cleanser or aqueous cream for washing.
+Don’t use soaps.

 - Treat with an antifungal cream before each menstrual period and before antibiotic therapy to prevent relapse.
 Tea Tree oil cream is a good choice, or try the Intimate Care cream from Kolorex, containing a New Zealand plant called Horopito which is a very powerful natural anti-fungal.